SanjanaCode/GroceryChatBotIndividual/README.md

 ## API
 You can call the API from any other Python script to check store's information or products information.
 This does not require the bot to be running or a diagflow key.

-**Make sure to import the correctly, as the API is not imported by default, and is dependent on your project's file hierarchy.**
+**Make sure to import the API correctly, as the API is not imported by default, and is dependent on your project's file hierarchy.**

-### Store Info Bot API
+### Store Info API

 From this bot you can query the store's information.